 Need a Few Cheap Ideas for Valentine’s Day?

 No need to break the budget just to do something special.
-These try these cheap ideas for Valentine’s Day or save them for any day when you just want to show some love!
+Try these cheap ideas for Valentine’s Day or save them for any day when you just want to show some love!
 Some of these are family appropriate and others are just for you and your honey.

 1. Bacon for Breakfast